How to Get the Best Deals on Textbooks and College Essentials

 If you like new books and don’t mind paying for them, Amazon also sells new textbooks.

-As I have helped my sons purchase books, I start by checking Amazon.
+As I have helped my kids purchase books, I start by checking Amazon.
 I write down the best price for renting and purchasing used books.
 Then I check other sites and the school bookstore.
 I almost always come back to Amazon, but occasionally there is a better deal somewhere else.

 At the end of the semester or school year, list any books your student is finished with for sale on Amazon.
 You will get a much better price selling it yourself rather than taking what the school bookstore offers.